JoinDevathon/Sothatsit-2016/README.md

 If you die or exit your battle machine you can get a new one by doing /bmachines.

+If there are offset issues with your machine (like arrows firing lower than the guns), getting out of your machine (sneak), standing on the ground and doing /bmachines again should fix them.

 If you feel so inclined, you can also create your own parts for the battle machines, although that is a bit more involved, so contact me if you want me to go through that with you.